Tien Shinhan: In Dragon Ball

-Tien prepares for training along with the other heroes at Kami's in order to fight the invading Saiyans.
-Tien manages to defeat a Saibaman, but when Chaozu sacrifices his life in a failed attempt to kill Nappa, he knowingly uses the last of his power attempting to kill Nappa, but fails.
-Along with Yamcha, Chaozu, and Piccolo, he goes to Kaiō-sama's planet to train under him in the afterlife.
-He is revived by the Dragon Balls and prepares to fight against the returning Frieza, before Trunks appears and beats them to it.
-He trains for the battle against the Androids, but does not bring Chaozu as he believes that he is not strong enough.
+Tien prepares for training along with the other heroes at Kami's to fight the invading Saiyans.
+Tien manages to defeat a Saibaman, but when Chiaotzu sacrifices his life in a failed attempt to kill Nappa, he knowingly uses the last of his power attempting to kill Nappa, but fails.
+Along with Yamcha, Chiaotzu, and Piccolo, he goes to King Kai's planet to train under him in the afterlife.
+He is revived by the Dragon Balls and prepares to fight against the returning Frieza, before Future Trunks appears and beats them to it.
+He trains for the battle against the Androids, but does not bring Chiaotzu as he believes that he is not strong enough.
 He accompanies Piccolo and Goku to fight Android 20 and Android 19.
 He searches for Doctor Gero's hideout.
 After Androids 17 and 18 are released, he tries to fight them with Vegeta, Piccolo, and Trunks, but they are all defeated.
 He saves Android 18 and Android 16 from being absorbed by Cell and gives them time to escape by continuously attacking Cell (who had just easily defeated Piccolo and Android 16), expending all his energy and having to be rescued by Goku.
 He then participates in the battle against the Cell Jr.s.
 When Goku returns from the afterlife and asks where Tien is, Krillin says that he is not coming.
-However, after Majin Boo is released, Tien appears and saves, Gohan, Dende, and Mr. Satan from being killed by Boo.
-He fights Boo, but is unable to damage him, and is defeated by a single kick.
-He and Chaozu later contributed their energy for Goku's Genki Dama attack to defeat Boo once and for all.
+However, after Majin Buu is released, Tien appears and saves, Gohan, Dende, and Mr. Satan from being killed by Buu.
+He fights Buu, but is unable to damage him, and is defeated by a single kick.
+He and Chiaotzu later contributed their energy for Goku's Genki Dama attack to defeat Buu once and for all.

 In a filler episode of Dragon Ball Z, during the Saiyan arc, Tien trains for the Saiyans by fighting members of their race in the past using the Pendulum Room.